-The accelerator system groups will provide and install a 1.5" gate valve (VBVD5C11A) directly downstream of the low current beam position monitor at 1871-NS, which is in front of the goniometer.
+The accelerator system group provided a 1.5" (verify???) gate valve (VBV5C11B) and Hall D installed it directly downstream of the low current beam position monitor (IPM5C11C) at 1871-NS, which is in front of the goniometer.
 The accelerator system groups will be responsible for the vacuum upstream of this valve and Hall D will be responsible for the vacuum downstream.
 Neither Hall D nor the accelerator system groups may vent their section of the beam line unless this valve is closed.
 The valve may only be opened with the mutual agreement of both Hall D and the accelerator system groups.
-The accelerator system groups will resume responsibility for the vacuum in front of the beam dump between 2030-NS and 2040-NS where they will provide and install a 2" gate valve (VBVD101) and Thermocouple gauge (VTCD 101).
+The accelerator system groups will resume responsibility for the vacuum in front of the beam dump between 2030-NS and 2040-NS where they will provide and install a 2" (verify???) gate valve (VBVAD00A) and Thermocouple gauge (VTCAD00).
 The vacuum system components at the entrance to the electron dump region are listed in Table 5 and detailed in the system's design solution document [5, 7].
+See "Song" sheets for tags.

 Device Name Description

-VBVD101 2" gate valve
+VBVAD00 2" gate (verify???) valve

+VIPAD00 Vacuum Ion Pump

-VRVD101 Roughing Valve
+VRVAD00 Roughing Valve

-VTCD101 Thermocouple gauge
+VTCAD00 Thermocouple gauge

-Table 5: The machine vacuum system components in the Hall D tagger hall dump region.
+Table 3.
+The machine vacuum system components in the Hall D tagger hall dump region.